nomicode/servers/src/github/README.md

 - `location:London`: Search by location
 - Example: `q: "fullstack developer" location:London followers:>100`

-For detailed search syntax, see [GitHub's searching documentation](https://docs.github.com/en/search-github/searching-on-github).
+For detailed search syntax, see [GitHub’s searching documentation](https://docs.github.com/en/search-github/searching-on-github).

 ## Setup

 ### Personal Access Token
 [Create a GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with appropriate permissions:
    - Go to [Personal access tokens](https://github.com/settings/tokens) (in GitHub Settings > Developer settings)
-   - Select which repositories you'd like this token to have access to (Public, All, or Select)
+   - Select which repositories you’d like this token to have access to (Public, All, or Select)
-   - Create a token with the `repo` scope ("Full control of private repositories")
+   - Create a token with the `repo` scope (“Full control of private repositories”)
      - Alternatively, if working only with public repositories, select only the `public_repo` scope
    - Copy the generated token

-### Usage with Claude Desktop
-To use this with Claude Desktop, add the following to your `claude_desktop_config.json`:

 #### Docker
 ```json